odoo/owl/tools/playground/samples/v3/tutorials/getting_started/3/readme.md

 <span t-out="this.props.name"/>
 ```

-A `?` suffix marks a prop as optional.
-When `dev: true` is set in the app,
+Calling `.optional()` on a type marks the prop as optional.
+When `dev: true`
-Owl will check that required props are provided and that their types match.
+is set in the app, Owl will check that required props are provided and that
+their types match.

 The `types` helper supports many other types: